-The G-Star Supplier Code of Conduct (CoC) was first developed in November 2006 and is updated periodically with a current version of 2021.
+The G-Star Supplier Code of Conduct (CoC) was first developed in November 2006 and is updated periodically.
 The CoC represents the basis of G-Star's compliance strategy.
-When developing the CoC, it was based on the following:
+The CoC was developed based upon the following international standards and conventions: